Personal Velocity: Three Portraits

-Personal Velocity: Three Portraits is a 2002 American independent film written and directed by Rebecca Miller.
+Personal Velocity: Three Portraits is a 2002 American drama film written and directed by Rebecca Miller.
+It stars Kyra Sedgwick, Parker Posey, and Fairuza Balk as three women who escape from their afflicted lives as each struggles to flee from the men who confine their personal freedom.

+Personal Velocity: Three Portraits premiered at the Sundance Film Festival on January 12, 2002, where it won the Grand Jury Prize and the Excellence in Cinematography Award.
+It was theatrically released in the United States on November 22, 2002 to positive reviews from critics.
+At the 18th Independent Spirit Awards, Miller won the John Cassavetes Award, while Posey was nominated for Best Female Lead, and Kuras was nominated for Best Cinematography.

 Plot

 Personal Velocity is a tale of three women who have reached a turning point in their lives.
 Delia is a spirited, working-class woman from a small town in New York state who leaves her abusive husband and sets out on a journey to reclaim the power she has lost.
 Greta is a sharp, spunky editor who is rotten with ambition.
 To spite the hated unfaithful ways of her father, she has settled into a complacent relationship and is struggling (not too hard) with issues of fidelity to her kind but unexciting husband.
 Finally Paula, who ran away from home and got pregnant, is now in a relationship she doesn't want.
 She's a troubled young woman who takes off on a journey with a hitchhiker after a strange, fateful encounter on a New York street.